nodejs/node-gyp/README.md

 ### On Windows

-Install the current version of Python from the [Microsoft Store package](https://docs.python.org/3/using/windows.html#the-microsoft-store-package).
+Install the current version of Python from the [Python Website](https://www.python.org/downloads/windows/).

 #### Option 1